KunalxKushwaha/AI-Agent/README.md

 🧠 Add memory and context persistence with vector DB (e.g., FAISS).

-📊 Add charts/visual output using Matplotlib or Plotly
+📊 Add charts/visual output using Matplotlib or Plotly.